Backgammonian/Image-Sharing/README.md

 # Image-Sharing
 Simple Web platform for image sharing.
 It was built using ASP.NET Core MVC.

+This project was created in educational purposes only.
 ## Features
 * Registration
 * Authentication & authorization